winteryoung/yanwte2/README.md

 With the Spring `@Service` annotation, these providers are registered as Spring beans.
 So that you can inject any dependencies from the Spring container.

 The processor cannot process odd numbers.
-So when encountered odd numbers, it returns `null`. `null` is special value that tells the chain combinator to proceed to the next one, that it cannot handle the current request.
+So when encountered odd numbers, it returns `null`. `null` is a special value that tells the chain combinator to proceed to the next one.

 Now start the application (the default server port is 8080) and test the URL: